 Portfolio risk is controlled via the adoption of asset allocation ranges and the explicit monitoring of quarterly performance relative to the benchmark return.
-In "investment style" terms, the Fund seeks to mitigate the potential for variance to benchmark indices by managing over 80% of its total assets (and all equity investments) on either a fully passive or "enhanced index" basis (the latter targets 75bps index outperformance with an emphasis on low tracking error relative to conventional active management).
+In "investment style" terms, the Fund seeks to mitigate the potential for variance to benchmark indices by managing the majority of its assets (and all equity investments) on either a fully passive or "enhanced index" basis (the latter targets 75bps index outperformance with an emphasis on low tracking error relative to conventional active management).
+At 31 March 2013, around 60% of fund assets were managed on a fully passive basis, 14% within "enhanced index" vehicles and 26% (comprising property, cash and approximately half of the Fund's bond investments) on an "active" basis.